 "What is the Student-to-Instructor ratio?
 And do you divide Golfers by skill level?"

 Many Golf Schools offer a 4 to 1 Student to Instructor ratio.
 However, what isn't noted is whether the other Golfers with you are of a similar skill level.
-This is important if you're an experienced Golfer scoring around 85 and you're put into a group with a Golfer that is scoring 105 (or a Golfer scoring 105 is placed with a Beginner).
+This is important if you're an experienced Golfer scoring around 85 and you're put into a group with a Golfer that is scoring 105 (or a Golfer scoring 105 is placed with a Newcomer).